 What is Falun Gong?

-Falun Gong (also called Falun Dafa) is a spiritual practice in the Buddhist tradition.
+Falun Gong (also called Falun Dafa) is an ancient spiritual practice in the Buddhist tradition.

 What differentiates Falun Gong from other forms of qigong, is its emphasis on one’s morality and the cultivation of virtue.